 Spragins House (freshman residence halls) programming integrates Year One and the residential life experience.
 The resident faculty mentor, who resides in Spragins House, coordinates this integrated curricular and co-curricular programming and engages small groups of freshmen in discussions of their college experience on many an evening.

-Similar opportunities are provided to upper class students through Young House.
+The co-curricular programming opportunities are provided to upper class students through Young House.